jackapbutler/Exoplanet-Identification-System/README.md

 # Exoplanet Identification System
-Convolutional Neural Network model which classifiies transit signal data in order to accurately identify exoplanets.
+Convolutional Neural Network model which classifies transit signal data in order to accurately identify exoplanets.

 1. The dataset describes the change in flux (light intensity) of multiple stars over time.
 The data was cleaned in the "Cleaning" jupyter notebook.
 This involved eliminating the noise from the transit light signals and performing stratified sampling to ensure accurate machine learning models.
 I became familiar with the implementation of a wide range of denoising algorithms.